DEFRA/adp-helm-library/README.md

 A K8s `Deployment` object.

-A basic usage of this object template would involve the creation of `templates/deployment.yaml` in the parent Helm chart (e.g. `ffc-microservice`) that includes the template defined in `_container.yaml` template:
+A basic usage of this object template would involve the creation of `templates/deployment.yaml` in the parent Helm chart (e.g. `adp-microservice`) that includes the template defined in `_container.yaml` template:

 ```
 {{- include "adp-helm-library.deployment" (list . "adp-microservice.deployment") -}}